Robo-Racer/.github/README.md

 2. Copy [esp32-s3-devkitm-1.json](./public/esp32-s3-devkitm-1.json) from the public directory in this project and paste it into the .platformio/platforms/espressif32/boards folder on your personal system.
 3. In the web-ui directory, run the npm install command
 3. Follow [Compilation](#compilation) steps below to compile and run this project

+### NPM
+The modules used for the front end web application are npm modules, which can be installed by running `npm install --legacy-peer-deps` while in the `web-ui/` directory.

+> Note: --legacy-peer-deps is necessary due to conflicting versions of the node modules.

 ## The Project